Challenge: Users Struggling to Find Products

 - Included context for tools’ function where possible.

-We followed this with a 2nd tree test.
-To get an accurate before-and-after picture, we reused the original tasks as much as possible (minor wording tweaks to account for new navigation labels), and recruited a fresh group of about 60 participants.
+We followed this with a second tree test.
+To get an accurate before-and-after picture, we reused the original tasks (with minor wording tweaks to account for new navigation labels) and recruited a fresh group of about 60 participants.

 Result: Easier-to-Find Products